xbgmsharp/yapdnsui/README.md

-The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records as well as graph statistic and list/update configuration items *live* in your PowerDNs instance via PowerDNS API.
+The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records as well as graph statistic and list/update configuration items *live* in your PowerDNS instance via PowerDNS API.

 It is not just another PowerDNS UI, it is the first to use the PowerDNS API.

-Currentely, you can also see the live configuration and live statistics and list domains for demonstration purporse.
+Currently, you can only see the live configuration and live statistics and list domains for demonstration purpose.

 You are welcome to contribute.